-The Thornhill Branch will replace an existing aging library on the same site as part of St. Louis County Library’s capital campaign for county-wide library improvement.
-This new 20,000 SF library will incorporate the newest technology, featuring not only books and media for borrowing, but extensive public computers and a computer lab for public classes.
-Incorporated into the building are new programmatic pieces for the library, including, a commons area with laptop bar, meeting rooms for community programming, a comfortable quiet room, private study rooms, a designated high-tech Teen space, an innovative children’s area, and of course the computer lab.
+The Thornhill Branch replaces an existing aging library on the same site as part of St. Louis County Library’s capital campaign for county-wide library improvement.
+The 20,000 SF library incorporates the newest technology, featuring not only books and media for borrowing, but extensive public computers and a computer lab for public classes.
+Other new features incorporated into the building are new programmatic pieces for the library, including, a commons area with laptop bar, meeting rooms for community programming, a comfortable quiet room, private study rooms, a designated high-tech Teen space, and an innovative children’s area.
 The children’s area opens into a fenced Children’s Garden area to expand possibilities for children’s programming.

 The library is a place where people can find information, but it is also about community and coming to a place where you can attend programs, hear authors or hear music, spend time, do some research or start a business using our free WiFi.

 Director, via STL Public Radio